 Currently Pruiksma works as a Design Assistant at May + Watkins Design, and as the Curatorial Assistant at the Albany International Airport.
 Her work at May + Watkins Design allows her to assist in the creation of large-scale public art commissions, interpretative exhibits and fantastical play structures across the United States.
-In her Curatorial Assistant position, for the Art & Culture Program, she implements a wide array of projects, including gallery exhibitions and site-specific installations throughout the terminal.
+In her curatorial position in the Art & Culture Program, she implements a wide array of projects, including gallery exhibitions and site-specific installations throughout the terminal.

 In 2009, Pruiksma founded Davey Jones Gallery in downtown Albany, which grew to be one of the most prominent, independent small galleries in the area by 2011.
 During that time, Pruiksma curated fifteen exhibitions, including A Walk Into the Huyck Preserve; Our Lasting Impressions, which featured thirteen artists from six, east coast states.